Fellowships & Grants

 We maintain a database of funding opportunities and keep a library of successful grant and fellowship proposals for faculty to read.
 We also sponsor grant and fellowship workshops for faculty.
 The staff has many years of experience in grant proposal development.
 Ken Garcia, Associate Director, focuses on grants and fellowships in the arts and humanities.
 Lori Loftis, Assistant Director, focuses on grants in the social sciences.

 Grants Program Management

 Once a faculty member has been awarded a grant, ISLA partners with Notre Dame Research to provide post-award administrative support.
-Shannon Buchmann and Megan Sheraton of the Grants Program Management (GPM) team strive to provide administrative support specifically tailored to address the unique requirements of each Notre Dame researcher.
+Shannon Buchmann and Emily Case of the Grants Program Management (GPM) team strive to provide administrative support specifically tailored to address the unique requirements of each Notre Dame researcher.
 Services provided by the GPM team include: